Calgary Skyview

 Calgary Skyview is a federal electoral district in Alberta, Canada, that has been represented in the House of Commons of Canada since 2015.

 Calgary Skyview was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
 It was created out of the electoral district of Calgary Northeast.

+In the 2022 Canadian federal electoral redistribution, southern parts of the riding will break off into the new Calgary McKnight district.

 Geography

 The district consists of the Northeasternmost corner of the city of Calgary.
 It includes the communities surrounding the Calgary International Airport.